freeCodeCamp/freeCodeCamp/guide/english/c/for/index.md

    2. Condition (stop value)
    3. Update Expression (step value)

 The initialization statement is executed only once.
 Then, the condition is evaluated.
-If the condition is false (0), the `for` loop is terminated.
+If the condition is false (or 0), the `for` loop is terminated.
 But if the condition is true (nonzero), code inside the block of the `for` loop is executed.
 Finally, the update expression is executed.
 This process repeats until the condition is false.

 You can leave any of the three field blank:
 - If you leave initialization blank, then there is no initialization phase